MonashDataFluency/r-rep-res/book/00-index.Rmd

 ## Prerequisite

 This is an introductory level workshop, however some prior exposure to R and familiarity with RStudio is assumed.
+It is highly recomended that you read [this article in full](https://peerj.com/preprints/3159/), if you have to prioritise, read at least these section (1,2,6,10).

 ## Keywords